 This bike riding suggestion comes from our friend from Komoot.
 The BBI is still a construction site but most of the highlanes are accessible already.
 Riding through the empty highways gives you incredible goosebumps.
 For everyone who want some sci-fi experience and imagine the Earth population is extinct this place is the perfect bike riding location.

 In Potsdam directly on Jungfernsee overlooking a forest and Glienicker public park is a brew pub called Meierei.
 Here the guests receive a cozy atmosphere in a rural tavern-style restaurant.
 In addition to the home-brewed beers, according by their own recipes, you can enjoy regional cuisine from Berlin and Brandenburg.
 A perfect spot to venture by bike and relax on the lake.

 All in all I hope you got some great ideas for your next bike trip in Berlin and surrounding areas.
-Thanks again to Komoot for so many nice bike ideas and to Strellson for inviting me to their bike ride through Mitte.
-I will test my hard won price as soon as possible.
+Thanks again to Komoot for so many nice bike ideas.